pack229/pack229.github.io/_posts/2024-11-02-veterans-day-assembly.md

 tags: [Veterans Day]
 ---

-* 🗓️ Date: Friday, November 8th at 7:50 AM
+* 🗓️ Date: Friday, November 8th at 7:30 AM
 * ⏰ Time: Morning School Assembly
 * 📍 Location: HSS Gym

-In observance of Veteran’s Day, the Scouts will be holding a Veteran’s Day assembly on Friday, November 8th at 8 AM in the Holy Spirit Gym.
-Please have your scout wear their Class A Uniforms to school this day and arrive in the Gym by 7:50 AM.
+In observance of Veteran’s Day, the Scouts will be participating in a Veteran’s Day assembly on Friday, November 8th at 8:00 AM in the Holy Spirit Gym.
+Please have your scout wear their Class A Uniforms to school this day and arrive in the Gym by 7:30 AM if possible.

-* Cub Scout Pack 229 will form an Honor Guard for the flag ceremony - one scout will be assigned the honor of reading the commands.
+* Cub Scout Pack 229 Webelos Den will form an Color Guard for the flag ceremony - one Boy Scout from 8th Grade will be assigned the honor of reading the commands.
-* The remaining Pack and Girl Scout Troops will line the middle aisle for the flag procession.
+* The remaining Cub Scout Pack and Girl Scout Troops will line the middle aisle for the flag procession.
 * Following the flag ceremony, a veteran will address the school.
 * Flag procession will proceed to the back of the gym, with all Scouts to follow.
-* Please remain with the Pack/Troop for a quick group photo after the assembly.
+* Please remain with in the Gym with your the Pack or Troop for a quick group photo after the assembly.